 Jason was a performing member with the Glassmen, Boston Crusaders, and Connecticut Hurricanes Drum and Bugle Corps and later served on the instructional staff of the Boston Crusaders.
 He is proud to be an artist for the Yamaha Corporation of America, Innovative Percussion, Remo, Sabian, and Grover Pro Percussion.

-Jason is an avid long-distance runner, enjoys American literature and history, and lives in Starkville, Mississippi with his wife, Kathy, and their two children.
+Jason is an avid long-distance runner and lives in Starkville, Mississippi with his wife, Kathy, and their two children.
 He received a Master of Business Administration degree from MSU, where he was inducted into the Beta Gamma Sigma honor fraternity.